adisbladis/lix-unit/doc/src/examples/simple.md

 # Simple

-In it's simplest form a `nix-unit` test suite is just an attribute set where test attributes are prefix with `test`.
+In it's simplest form a `lix-unit` test suite is just an attribute set where test attributes are prefix with `test`.
 Test attribute sets contain the keys `expr`, expressing the test & `expected`, expressing the expected results.

 An expression called `test.nix` containing: